hamidghaedi/scRNA_seq-analysis/README.md

 ### SCTransform

-This function is useful for  normalization and regressing out sources of unwanted variation at the same time.The method constructs a generalized linear model (GLM) for each gene, using UMI counts as the response variable and sequencing depth as the explanatory variable.
+This function is useful for  normalization and regressing out sources of unwanted variation at the same time.
+The method constructs a generalized linear model (GLM) for each gene, using UMI counts as the response variable and sequencing depth as the explanatory variable.
 To handle the fact that different genes have different levels of expression, information is pooled across genes with similar abundances, resulting in more accurate parameter estimates.

 This regularization process yields residuals, which represent effectively normalized data values that are no longer correlated with sequencing depth.

-This method is more accurate method of normalizing, estimating the variance of the raw filtered data, and identifying the most variable genes.
+This method is a more accurate method of normalizing, estimating the variance of the raw filtered data, and identifying the most variable genes.
 In practice `SCTransform` single command replaces `NormalizeData()`, `ScaleData()`, and `FindVariableFeatures()`.
-Since we have two group of sample we will run SCTransform on each groups after doing "integration".
+Since we have two groups of samples we will run SCTransform on each group after doing "integration".

 #### Integration